PlanBGmbH/flinkey-web-components/README.md

 ## Introduction

-This project provides some Web Components built for usage in combination with the flinkey API.
+This project provides some [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) built for usage in combination with the [flinkey API](https://developers.flinkey.com/api/v3/getting-started/).
+The reason to build these collection of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) was that some functionality is provided via [flinkey API](https://developers.flinkey.com/api/v3/getting-started/) but there is no pre-built UI for some of these endpoints anywhere.
+Therefore each customer of WITTE Digital needs to build their own UI that consumes these specific endpoints.

+## Getting started

+// TODO

 ## Contributing

-Please read through our [contributing guidelines](./.github/CONTRIBUTING.md).
+Please read through our [contributing guidelines](./CONTRIBUTING.md).

 ## Versioning